How to Apply WELL for Better Design Outcomes

 Nourishment also encompasses nutritional transparency and the availability of fruits and vegetables, calling designers and clients to integrate food environments that prioritize healthy choices.
 The balance of design choices that support mental health and mindful eating support overall health.

-The East Campus Union at Duke University showcases healthy food options.
+The Wall Center for Student Life at Duke University showcases healthy food options.
 Its design brings nature into the dining and social space with natural light and an herb wall installation.

 Strong Communities Promote Health and Wellness